+• A Vehicle Inspection Report will contain the date, station number, and name of the station, and an original signature of the inspector is always required.

+VIN Inspection

-- If an Out-of-State Identification Certificate, Form VI-30, is used, the date, signature, station number, and name of station should be filled in completely by the inspector; however, the Form VI-30 is acceptable as long as it is signed by the inspector.
-A Vehicle Inspection Report will contain each of these items and an original signature is always required. - If an Out-of-State Identification Certificate, Form VI-30, the vehicle identification number may be either typed or written on the Out-of-State Identification Certificate, Form VI-30, but if altered, a new Out-of-State Identification Certificate, Form VI-30, is required. - In the event a Vehicle Inspection Report or Out-of-State Identification Certificate, Form VI-30, indicates that a vehicle identification number is missing, altered, or illegible, the department may assign a number in accordance with the provisions of Transportation Code Section 501.032. - The current odometer reading at the time of the inspection should be recorded on the Vehicle Inspection Report or Out-of-State Identification Certificate, Form VI-30, by the inspector.
-When the Vehicle Inspection Report or Out-of-State Identification Certificate, Form VI-30, conflicts with the mileage recorded on the title application, the mileage on the title application should be accepted.
+• In the event a Vehicle Inspection Report indicates that a vehicle identification number is missing, altered, or illegible, the department may assign a number in accordance with the provisions of Transportation Code Section 501.032.

+• The current odometer reading at the time of the inspection should be recorded on the Vehicle Inspection Report by the inspector.
+When the Vehicle Inspection Report conflicts with the mileage recorded on the title application, the mileage on the title application should be accepted.